willhoyle/williamhoyle.ca/content/projects/teafile.md

 ![npm](https://img.shields.io/npm/v/teafile)

-> teatime file format is designed and maintained by [DiscreteLogics](http://discretelogics.com/teafiles/).
+> The specification for the teatime file format is designed and maintained by [DiscreteLogics](http://discretelogics.com/teafiles/).
 I have no affiliation with them.

 [[toc]]